ahmadelsallab/jekyllDecent/_posts/2019-06-12-Evolution of text representation in NLP.md

 Each index is mapped to a OHE vector

-No similarity relation between words vectors
+Issues:

+- No similarity relation between words vectors.
+Dot product is a measure of simialrity.
+Since OHE gives orthogonal vecotrs by definition, we have 0 value in all cases:

 [0 0 0 1 0 0] T .
 [1 0 0 0 0 0 0] = 0

-Also, its a very sparse vecor; vocab can reach 13M words.
+- Also, its a very sparse vecor; vocab can reach 13M words.

-## Word vectors
+## Distributional similarity representation: Word vectors
+To encode similarity of words in the word representation, we better use the context of the word.
+In this way, words that occur in similar context will have near representation.
+Also, in this way their dot products will not be 0 as in case of OHE, but will have high value if they are similary, and low otherwise.
+This is the objective.

-Learn a dense representation of words, say a vector of 50 or 100 dimensions.

-This vector is called an "Embedding" for reasons that will become clear later.
+Learn a dense representation of words, say a vector of 50 or 100 dimensions of real numbers.
+Such vectors represent a projection of the word in a space called the "Embedding" space.
+This vector is called an "Embedding" for short.

 If we stack all the vectors in one table we have an "Embedding table", or a Look-up-table (LUT).

+The table is 2D; the first dimension is the vocabulary size.
+The 2nd dimension is the embedding vector dimensionality we want to project to (50, 100, typically 300).

+As a digression, it's better to keeps the stems in the vocabulary, and for some applications, it might be also good to keep separate entries for the suffix, prefix,..etc (in general: morphemes), instead of keeping separate entries for the different morphologies of the same word, because simply it's hard to keep all of them!
+As an example, consider the word incorrect, you better keep an entry for "in" and "correct", because you might enounter other morphemes of "correct", like "correctly", "correctness",..etc.
+This method reduces the OOV.

 If we represent the word as OHE, then dot product of the word with the LUT gives the word vector.
-In that sense, the LUT can be thought as weight matrix.
+In that sense, the LUT can be thought as a _weight matrix_.

 _How to find the values in the LUT?_

 As we said the LUT can be thought as weights matrix.

-We want to have vectors that encode similarity, in a way that synonyms are near to each others, same as in wordnet.
+__We want to have vectors that encode similarity__, in a way that synonyms are near to each others, same as in wordnet.

 To do that, we come up with an artificial task that encode similarity.
 The most trivial task is the "validity" task as follows: stick every 2 neighboring words vecotrs together, and train a network to produce "1" for that pair, meaning that this pair can occur together.
 And then flip one of them with any random word, and train the net to produce "0" for the new pair, marking that as "invalid".